apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 : Optional property
 : Captures the name of the index which is used while logging

+tags
+: Optional multi value property.
+Defaults to empty.
+: List of [tags of this index][index-tags].

+selectionPolicy
+: Optional string property.
+Defaults to empty.
+: The [selection policy of this index][index-selection-policy].

 [maxFieldLength][OAK-2469]
 : Numbers of terms indexed per field.
 Defaults to 10000